Loading article

 Red flags: Any features suggesting the diagnosis is not straightforward asthma, or that something more significant is happening (e.g., significant unintentional weight loss, haemoptysis, cardiac symptoms).

-If the assessment is straightforward, an eScript is issued and sent to your phone.
-If anything suggests a medication change is needed or that your asthma control is deteriorating, the doctor will recommend an in-person review rather than simply reissue an existing script.
+If the assessment is straightforward, routine prescribing may be appropriate.
+If anything suggests a medication change is needed or that asthma control is deteriorating, the doctor should recommend an in-person review rather than simply continue the existing plan.

 The PBS subsidy is attached to the medication, not how the prescription was obtained.
 A telehealth eScript attracts the same PBS pricing as a script from your in-person GP.
 You pay the standard co-payment at any Australian pharmacy.